New teaching and learning methods for two schools

-– Training in Namibia and a 2-week visit to Finland
+– Providing training in Namibia and a 2-week visit to Finland

 – Teachers’ overall satisfaction increased

 – Equality improved

 The project focused on three key areas with specific goals:

 - Active learning pedagogy and teacher training – building capacity in new methods and making learning more student-centered

 - Modern learning environments – changing learning environment and supporting new ways of teaching and learning